hongtao008/companion-module-yamaha-MIDI/HELP.md

     1. Select the Console's IP address in the Edit/Config Page
     2. De-select "Use Editor"
-    3. Select a writable folder if you're planning too help figure out undocumented commands! :-)
+    3. Select a writable folder if you're planning to help figure out undocumented commands! :-)

 Using with CL/QL Editor: